Apr 21, 2021

 Olympus E30 w 40-150mm f3.5-4.5 - ISO100, f4.4, 1/80 (Edited w PS and Fuji Sensia 100).

-My focus was the IQ differences when I compared the EM5 MKII and the Pen F. Apart from having different image sensors, they are functionally almost identical.
+My focus was IQ differences when I compared the EM5 MKII and the Pen F. Apart from having different image sensors, they are functionally almost identical.
 Did Olympus supercharge the EM5 II by upgrading an already capable 16MP sensor to the new 20MP sensor?
-The next step was to add more powerful and Creative Color Features to Workspace and the Olympus Pen F.
+The next step was to add new and powerful Creative Color Features to Workspace and the Olympus Pen F and EP-7.

 It would have been nice to have more information on the older E-400?
-This is another one of those unique E-Series cameras with a 10MP CCD sensor.
-It's the only Four-Thirds camera with a 10MP CCD sensor.
-I am fortunate to still have one of these unique DSLR Olympus cameras.
+This is another one of those unique E-Series cameras with its 10MP CCD sensor.
+It's the only Four-Thirds camera with a 10MP CCD sensor that also differs from the older CCD sensors.
+See this article for more information.
+I am fortunate to still have most of these unique DSLR and M43 Olympus cameras.

 Olympus E510 w 14-54mm f2.8-3.5 - ISO100, f10, 1/160 (All edited with PhotoLab 3 + PS + Ilford Pan 100).